![]() |

 had taken up a job with FT Patten, the developers who wanted to build the

-office blocks- presumably taking all his inside knowledge with him.
+office blocks- presumably taking all his valuable inside knowledge with him.

 In